Hanworth, Norfolk: Historic economic demography

-From 1801 to 1851 at decennial censuses the population hovered between 246 and 267 inhabitants.
-At those thereafter the population was significantly fewer.
-Figures can appear confusing due to an acreage gain (see above) hence on the ground falling from a nominal (taking account of the once external, gained zone) total of "282 as of 1931" to 250 in 1951, then similarly sharply - to 196 - in 1961.
+At decennial censuses from 1801 to 1851 the population hovered between 246 and 267 inhabitants, but after that the population was significantly fewer.
+Figures can appear confusing due to an acreage gain (see above); comparing like with like, the population fell from a nominal 282 as of 1931 (including the area gained) to 250 in 1951, then again fell sharply to 196 in 1961.

 In the early 19th century professional artists (including Humphry Repton and John Sell Cotman) came to paint Hanworth Common.
 It hosted many businesses: a dressmaker, stonemason, blacksmith and wood carver.
-The blacksmith's was destroyed by a Luftwaffe bomb in 1940, the year of the Battle of Britain.
+The blacksmiths was destroyed by a Luftwaffe bomb in 1940, the year of the Battle of Britain.

+Governance

+Hanworth is part of the electoral ward of Erpingham for local elections and is part of the district of North Norfolk.

+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

+War Memorial

+Hanworth has two war memorials, a set of marble plaques in St. Bartholomew's Church and a set of wooden plaques in the nearby Memorial Hall.
+The memorials list the following names for the First World War:

+The following names were added after the Second World War: